crossbario/autobahn-python/doc/python/websocketserver.rst

 Server Protocol
 ---------------

-Usually, you implement your WebSocket client by creating a protocol that derives from :class:`autobahn.websocket.WebSocketServerProtocol`.
+Usually, you implement your WebSocket server by creating a protocol that derives from :class:`autobahn.websocket.WebSocketServerProtocol`.

 This class in turn derives from :class:`autobahn.websocket.WebSocketProtocol`,